The book

 What PDT does not claim

 PDT does not replace quantum mechanics, relativity, thermodynamics or classical physics.
 It introduces no new particles, forces, dimensions or hidden entities.
 It does not eliminate probability, guarantee predictability, restore classical intuitions, grant any role to consciousness, or claim to be a final theory.
-The boundaries are drawn deliberately.
+The framework deliberately defines its scope, separating its proposals from claims it does not make.

 2. 71